rgreenblatt/no_cot_math_public/write_up_single_forward_pass_time_horizon.md

 I intentionally gathered a dataset of relatively easy math problems with many problems in the 1-5 minute range to make this measurement reasonable.
 This dataset doesn't do a good job of measuring time horizons below around 0.5 minutes (and I exclude such models from the plot).
-Here is a histogram showing the time and difficulty distribution[^diff]
+Here is a histogram showing the time and difficulty distribution:[^diff]

 ![](https://raw.githubusercontent.com/rgreenblatt/no_cot_math_public/master/difficulty_histograms.png)